jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 78A Powers of entry and inspection
 (1) Any person holding an authorisation under subsection (2) may, at any reasonable time,— (a) enter and inspect any registered school:
-  (b) inspect, photocopy, print out, or copy onto disk any documents (whether held in electronic or paper form) that the person believes on reasonable grounds to be those of the board of the school:
+  (b) inspect, photocopy, print out, or copy onto disk any documents (whether held in electronic or paper form) that the person believes on reasonable grounds to be those of the board, manager, or sponsor of the school:
   (c) remove any document described in paragraph (b), whether in its original form or as an electronic or paper copy.
 (1A) If any original documents are removed from a school under subsection (1)﻿(c), the person who removes the documents must— (a) leave at the school a list of the documents removed; and